edifice.use_async#

 A function which can be called to cancel the fn_coroutine Task manually.

 Will create a new Task with the fn_coroutine coroutine.
+This Task will be bound to the lifecycle of this @component.

 The fn_coroutine will be called every time the dependencies change.
 Only one fn_coroutine will be allowed to run at a time.